metricly/metricly-docs/content/billing-analysis/ba-guides/how-to-find-resources-missing-tags.md

 ![tag-editor-manage-tags](/images/how-to-find-uncategorized-costs/tag-editor-manage-tags.png)
 3. Create your `Key-Value` tags and assign them to your resources.

-Now you are ready to use Cost Allocation Tags to analyze your bill in Metricly.
+Now you are ready to use Cost Allocation Tags to analyze your bill in CloudWisdom.

 ## Two ways to find resources that are missing tags

 ### 1. Group costs by tag

-1. Log in to Metricly and navigate to **Cost Management** > **Bill Analysis**.
+1. Log in to CloudWisdom and navigate to **Cost Management** > **Bill Analysis**.
 2. Select the time frame you wish to analyze.
   - A larger time frame may help you discover the most significant resources missing tags.
 3. Select **Configure**.
 A modal appears.